-The comparison of measurements (upper part) and the standard (lower part) is a rough approximation.
+The comparisaon of measurements (upper part) and the standard (lower part) is a rough approximation.
 Only look for clear differences:

-- completely different color: for example wrong row measured, chart upside down - the same color, but a very big difference in lightness: for example not printed correctly, issue with the measurement device. - b) Accept or Reject
+- completely different color: e.g. wrong row measured, chart upside down - the same color, but a a very big difference in lightness: e.g. not printed correct, issue with the measurement device